swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseGetSecurity**
-> ItemsSecurityRights AssetDatabaseGetSecurity(ctx, webId, securityItem, userIdentity, optional) Get the security information of the specified security item associated with the asset database for a specified user.
+> ItemsSecurityRights AssetDatabaseGetSecurity(a.client.ctx, webId, securityItem, userIdentity, optional) Get the security information of the specified security item associated with the asset database for a specified user.

 ### Required Parameters